-Digital prints with a futuristic look are very popular.
+Digital prints with a futuristic look are trendy.
 Many of these colorful computers generated looking patterns are as graphic and detailed as a microchip.
-Not everyone is going to go for such a “look at me” pattern, so designers have offered tamer techno- inspired prints too.
+Not everyone is going to go for such a “look at me” pattern, so designers have offered tamer techno-inspired prints too.

 Here’s a look at what else is out there and how to wear Digital and Abstract Prints:

 Pretty but Powerful!

 It’s feminine, but it also packs a punch because of the black and white swirl graphic.
-Conservative types can wear this with a black or white top as shown.
-If you are a tad more adventurous you could add a bright shoe or purse in, say, bright coral, or emerald.
+Conservative types can wear this with a black or white top, as shown.
+If you are a tad more adventurous, you could add a bright shoe or purse in, say, colorful coral or emerald.

 Patterned jeans and pants are so in right now; I encourage you to take a chance and try a pair!
-These Stretch jeans are from Not Your Daughter’s Jeans, so you know they are going to be comfy and fit.
-Remember prints attract attention so place them over the part of your body that is the smallest.
-If you have a big bottom, you may want a print up top instead of down below.
+These Stretch jeans are from Not Your Daughter’s Jeans, so you know they will be comfy and fit.
+Remember, prints attract attention, so place them over the part of your body that is the smallest.
+If you have a big bottom, you may want a print-up top instead of down below.

 I love a sundress.
 This one is classy but casual, which is hard to find.

 This combo of coral and yellow and nude in this Side Tie Jersey Dress is so unusual that it makes it modern.
-You could wear this to work, or dinner or just about anywhere and the jersey material makes it great for travelling.
+You could wear this to work, or dinner, or just about anywhere, and the jersey material makes it great for traveling.

 Small to medium busy prints like this confuse the eye, so they are great for camouflaging problem areas.